‘We don't believe anyone who is truly aware of what is going on in the world would want to turn their heads and support a slave trade economy’.

 While chatting with Piatek, I learned how she achieved success and how she stays at the head of the game by practicing the art of not compromising her core beliefs.

-Interview with founder Gosia Piatek:
+With Gosia Piatek:

 AGB: What would you say is the hardest part of a sustainable production process?